 Seal strength is related to the pack opening force and a measure of the consistency of the packaging process.
 The maximum seal force, average peel force and total energy absorbed in peeling the seal can be recorded.

-The strength of seals in flexible barrier materials is routinely measured as part of the validation exercise on medical device packaging.
+The strength of seals in flexible barrier materials is also routinely measured as part of the validation exercise on medical device packaging.
 Seal strength tests are typically performed on pouches and lidded trays as a measure of heat seal quality.

 Dynamic seal strength testing is made in accordance with ASTM F88.